E-junkie Shopping Cart and Digital Delivery

 So I curate a Leadership Blog at a graduate school

-I scope out the inter webs for insightful and practical articles for anyone in a leadership position…from a small group leader, to a parent, to an influential thinker and writer, to a minister, to a owner.
+I scope out the inter webs for insightful and practical articles for anyone in a leadership position…from a small group leader, to a parent, to an influential thinker and writer, to a minister, to a business owner.
 Anyone who influences someone else is in a position of leadership.

 [BTW-send me your links of leadership articles or pitch me your ideas.
-I'd to have new voices posted at the Deeper Leader blog!]
+I’d love to have new voices posted at the Deeper Leader blog!]

 There’s a lot of information out there, but there’s a big blind spot too.